simonmichael/hledger/hledger/hledger.m4.md

 All parts are optional, but when present they must be in this order:

 1. a date, in YYYY-MM-DD format
-2. an optional text label, enclosed in double quotes
+2. a text label, enclosed in double quotes
 3. a cost, as a single-commodity hledger [amount](#amounts).

 Here are some valid hledger cost basis annotations: